Subbarao6338/Necs-Hub/README.md

 ![NECS Hub Icon](./perchance.png)

-A personal, offline-first dashboard to organize and access your favorite tools, websites, and resources, specifically focused on NECS tools and related categories.
+A personal dashboard to organize and access your favorite websites.

 ## Features